REcassy/Lichtschrankenadapter-M/README.md

 * use Tools->Burn Bootloader to set the appropriate E-Fuses in your ATtiny (only necessary with a brand new ATtiny)
 * use Sketch->Upload Using Programmer

 There are of course countless other ways to program your ATtiny.
+You can find the .hex file in the ATtiny directory.

 ## Schematic and PCB
 The schematic and PCB files were created with KiCAD.